lukasdemani/lukasdemani/README.md

 <p>Finally you found this profile!
 I'm glad you are here :smile:

   I'm a Full-Stack Developer working to improve my skills constantly.
-I'm used to coding in JavaScript, using ReactJS and Node JS.
-I know TypeScript as well.</p>
+I'm used to coding in JavaScript, using ReactJS and Node JS, and in TypeScript as well.</p>

 <h1>Technologies</h1>